selenashuowang/latentSNA/README.md

     ## [1] 1000    1

-1. COV matrix (20000 × 20): Provides covariance estimates between each
+1. COV matrix (15000 × 20): Provides covariance estimates between each
     brain region and behavior across 20000 MCMC iterations
-2. THETA (20000 × 1000): Contains latent variable estimates for each
+2. THETAPM (1000 × 1): Contains latent variable estimates for 1000
     subject across iterations.
 When there are no covariates and intercept is set to 0, these estimates directly correspond to predicted behavioral outcomes.